fredck/ha-data-editor/README.md

 After installation, go to the integrations page and add the "HA Data Editor" integration.

+**Important**: Right after the installation, the new "HA Data Editor" will be immediately available in the sidebar but it'll be empty.
+Refresh the browser to make its contents show up.

 ### Accessing the Data Editor

 - "HA Data Editor" will be readily available in the Home Assistant sidebar upon integration installation.